 Green Earth is a revised version of The Science In The Capital-trilogy, a near future series on climate change, American politics and science.
 The original trilogy consists of Forty Signs Of Rain (2004), Fifty Degrees Below (2005) and Sixty Days And Counting (2007).
 They were meant to be one long novel all along.
 In movies, most director’s cuts are longer, but not here so… Robinson cut about 300 pages, still leaving Green Earth to be a mammoth of 1069 pages.
-It’s unclear how much updating took place, if any – there’s about a decade of extra research and data on climate change since the first volume was published, and it’s not unthinkable that KSR tinkered a bit with some of the data in the original books too.
+It’s unclear how much updating took place, if any – there’s about a decade of extra research and data on climate change since the first volume was published, so it’s not unthinkable that KSR tinkered a bit with some of the data in the original books too.

 You can read the 6 page introduction of the book on io9 here.
 It is an excellent text by KSR himself on the reasons for this revision, and he tackles some other interesting topics too.
 His take on the ethics of contemporary literature & science fiction is bold, and rings very true to these ears.